justintv/Twitch-API/account-creation.md

 The account creation API allows you to create Twitch user accounts programmatically.
 Due to the potential for abuse, this permission is given to applications on an invite-only basis.
 Additionally, all requests must include a secret key to verify your client and be performed from an authorized IP Address.

-Once you create an account, you can use the [Password Credentials Grant API][] to get an access token for the user, allowing you to perform actions on their behalf.
+Once you create an account, you can use the [Password Credentials Grant Flow][] to get an access token for the user, allowing you to perform actions on their behalf.

-[Password Credentials Grant API]: Password-Credentials-Grant
+[Password Credentials Grant Flow]: password-credentials.md

 ## Usage